Wreath products in the automorphism group of a full shift: A simpler construction that gives and some other groups

-\begin{proof} We use the above construction, on alphabet $\{1,2,{>},{<}\}^k$.
+\begin{proof} We use the construction from the previous section, on alphabet $\{1,2,{>},{<}\}^k$.
 As in the description above, we interpret good runs, which are either degenerate, or contain a unique \emph{head} which is an element of $\{1, 2\}$.
-To a head we associate its \emph{belt position} by $p(0^m 1 0^n) = m$, $p(0^m 2 0^n) = (m+n+1) + n$.
+To a head we associate its \emph{belt position} by $p(0^m 1 0^n) = m$, $p(0^m 2 0^n) = m+2n+1$.

 The automorphism corresponding to $g_i$ adds $2$ to the belt positions on tracks $\{1, \ldots, i\}$ if and only if there are indeed heads on all these tracks, and their belt positions are equal.
 Concretely, all of the tracks should have a $1$-symbol in the same position, or all should have a $2$-symbol in the same position.
 (We move the heads' belt positions $2$ steps at a time simply so that we effectively get also tapes of odd length.)